li-zhang1/dynamic-website-with-K8S-EKS/README.md

 ## Conclusion

 Your dynamic application is now hosted on **AWS EKS**, complete with a custom domain, SSL encryption, and secret management. 🎉

----

-This format breaks the instructions down into clear, actionable steps with headings that make it easier to follow and locate relevant sections.
-Let me know if you need further improvements!